rubal2508/Interview-prep-2022/Notes DSA/Heap.md

 > You are given an array of CPU tasks, each represented by letters A to Z, and a cooling time, n.
 Each cycle or interval allows the completion of one task.
 Tasks can be completed in any order, but there's a constraint: identical tasks must be separated by at least n intervals due to cooling time.
 Return the minimum number of intervals required to complete all tasks.

-- Add all the task letters in the heap sorted by their frequencies
+- Add all the task letters in the heap sorted by their frequencies (max heap)
 - Take out top n elements from heap, reduce ther frequecy and add back to heap
 - Ans += n
 - Repeat until heap is empty